prebid/prebid-server/docs/endpoints/bidders/params.md

 ## GET /bidders/params

-This endpoint gets informatoin about all the custom bidders params that Prebid Server supports.
+This endpoint gets information about all the custom bidders params that Prebid Server supports.

 ### Returns